 verb (used with object)

-Examples from the Web for unblocked
+Example sentences from the Web for unblock

 So great was the international coverage and outcry that the regime quickly reversed course and unblocked Facebook on Tuesday.